-Whether it be with your friends who might need a wedding photographer, pet photography, or even boudoir photography or a potential client, Word of mouth is a powerful marketing tool in the photography industry.
+Whether it be with your friends who might need a wedding photography, pet photography, or even boudoir photography or a potential client, word-of-mouth is a powerful marketing tool in the photography industry.

 Having a blog is an excellent way to showcase your work further and keep fresh content available for google to bring potential clients to you.

 Working for free can get you experience and hone your skills.
 However, this is your photography business, and you need to set what prices you will charge people for different services.